oopsmonk/tangle_pigeon_esp32/README.md

 bash ./init.sh
 ```

-Windows: **TODO**
+Windows: run the command under Git Bash.

 ### Step 3: Configuration

-In this step, you need to set up the WiFi, SNTP, IRI node, and a recursive.
+In this step, you need to set up the WiFi, SNTP, IRI node, and the receiver.

 ```
 idf.py menuconfig